15 Best Things to Do in Tirana

 3) Visit the Tirana sign: As many cities in in Europe, Tirana also has a giant lettered sign celebrating the city.
 The I Love Tirana sign is located on the edge of Rinia Park.
 The designs on the sign change occasionally, so you may see it decorated for Christmas or covered in flowers in the Spring.
 The park surrounding the sign is lovely, so grab a coffee and take some photos!

 4) Take a day trip over to Durres, Albania: From Tirana, Durres is a short 30 to 40-minute taxi ride.
 Durres, Albania is a lively waterfront town with many restaurants and shops and home to the bright blue water of the Adriatic Sea.
+There are so many fun things to do in Durres, so schedule a full day to really get the full effect.
 Be sure to stop at the Venetian Tower where you will be able to have drinks at the top of a castle tower.
 It cost us about 3500 lek or about $32 dollars to get from Tirana to Durres by taxi.
 It cost us 3000 for the return.
 Anything more than that, I would barter or find another driver.

 5) Ride the Dajti Ekespres: The Dajti Ekspres is a short taxi ride outside of town.
 There you can take the 20-minute gondola ride to the top of Dajti Mountain.
 Everyone must experience the views of Tirana from the top of Dajti.
 They are incredible.
 At the top you will find a delicious restaurant with unbelievable views, 2 large play grounds, a mini-golf course, and several hiking trails.
 I also suggest riding the elevator inside of the Belvedere hotel to the top viewing platform for an even higher look.
 You can buy your gondola tickets in advance online or in person at the ticket counter.